Your Data Never Dies

 Even if you trust the company holding your data today, companies don't all last forever.
 They get acquired.
 They go bankrupt.
 They pivot.
 They get desperate.
 But the data almost always outlives the company that collected it.

 In almost every privacy policy, user data including PII is explicitly classified as a business asset.
 That's not buried in fine print; it's the standard legal framework.
 When a company changes hands, the data changes hands with it.
-In a bankruptcy, it can be liquidated like furniture.
-Sometimes it becomes one of the few remaining valuable assets.
-The acquirer may have entirely different incentives, a different risk tolerance, and a different view of what that data is worth.
+In a bankruptcy, it can be liquidated like furniture, and sometimes it's one of the few assets worth anything at all.

 This is the time dimension that most people don't think about.
-Consent degrades over time - not because the original agreement was violated, but because the conditions that made it reasonable no longer apply.
+Consent degrades over time, not because the original agreement was violated, but because the conditions that made it reasonable no longer apply.
 The company you trusted in 2016 may not be the entity holding your data in 2030.
-The regulatory environment may have shifted.
 The commercial incentive to monetise that data may have increased by orders of magnitude.

 What else?

 Of course, this isn't a call to stop using technology, or to treat every service as adversarial.
-Most of the companies collecting data are acting in good faith, within the current rules.
+Many companies collecting data are acting in good faith, within the current rules.

 The problem is structural.
 The consent model was designed for a world where data had a single, understood purpose at the time of collection.
 We now live in a world where the most valuable use of data often hasn't been invented yet when it's first collected.
-The question isn't "do I trust this company?"
-It's "do I trust every company that might ever hold this data, under every market condition that might ever exist?"
+The question isn't "do I trust this company?", it's "do I trust every company that might ever hold this data, under every market condition that might ever exist, knowing that some of those paths are irreversible?"

 Keep reading